 Sea Alarm plays a unique role within the global oiled wildlife community, serving as coordinator for many aspects of oiled wildlife preparedness and response.
-In every aspect of Sea Alarm’s work our focus in on ensuring that all stakeholders’ interests and concerns are taken into account in any decision making process.
+In every aspect of Sea Alarm’s work our focus is on ensuring that all stakeholders’ interests and concerns are taken into account in any decision making process.

 In Europe, Sea Alarm has been actively advocating for oiled wildlife to be included in planning and preparedness exercises within countries and regions.
 Recognising the importance of having a plan in place before an oil spill affects wildlife, Sea Alarm has developed expertise in helping create oiled wildlife response plans on local, national and regional levels.
 Sea Alarm’s advocacy programme aims at authorities, regional agreements and governmental institutions to the advance of instruments and programmes that assist and encourage the development of response plans and higher levels of international preparedness.

 When a spill involving wildlife occurs, Sea Alarm is prepared to assist with a response at various levels, from providing advice and support remotely to aiding with on the ground assessment, mobilisation of specialist equipment and personnel.